Controlling Client Access with ACL Profiles

 The strings $client-id, $client-username, and $client-username-hash have special meaning only for ACL exception topics.
 If they are used in regular topic subscriptions, they will be treated as literal strings and have no special meaning.

-If substitution variables are used in ACL topic exceptions, then when the event broker applies the ACL profile for a client, it will replace the variables in the topic exceptions with the corresponding client username or MQTT client ID that the client provided when it established its connection to the event broker or the client-username-hash generated by the event broker.
+If substitution variables are used in ACL topic exceptions, when the event broker applies the ACL profile for a client, it replaces the variables in the topic exceptions with the corresponding client username or MQTT client ID that the client provided when it established its connection to the event broker or the client-username-hash generated by the event broker.

 If you use substitution variables in ACL topic exceptions, you must ensure that client usernames or MQTT client IDs do not contain the “/” character.
 Although “/” is a valid character in MQTT client IDs or client usernames, because the event broker uses “/” as a delimiter between levels in a topic, any MQTT client IDs or client usernames that contain “/” characters will never be able to match the $client-id or $client-username elements of an ACL rule.
 Note that the event broker does not enforce this restriction.